 Beth Israel Deaconess was my choice for residency for many reasons, including the R25 research program, the academic reputation, and my interest in brainstem circuitry and unraveling the function of “reticular” nuclei.
 Dr. Saper’s work on glutamatergic signaling in the brainstem caught my eye in the 3rd year of medical school, and this residency has been on my mind since.
 I hope to pursue research and contribute a deeper understanding of the neural circuits underlying psychiatric disease.

-Neha Kumar, MD
+Neha Kumar, MD – Administrative Chief

-Nadia McMillan, MD.PhD
+Nadia McMillan, MD, PhD

 I moved to Boston from New York but grew up all over!
 I attended Johns Hopkins for undergrad and then pursued an MD and PhD through the MSTP at Stony Brook University School of Medicine.
 In my free time, you can find me running or outdoors regardless of the weather.
 Boston is definitely a great place to explore and has an endless number of resources which is a huge draw to the program.

-Tony Tran, MD
+Anthony Tran, MD

 Born and raised in Massachusetts, I wanted to train and serve in the commonwealth I call home.
 I love Boston!
 All the perks of one of the best metro cities, while only a couple hours’ drive from scenic hikes and lush ski slopes.
 I mostly snowboard but recently fell in love with skiing.
 A champion’s mentality flows deep in us, which you’ll experience yourself once you’ve been to a sports game here (I bleed green!).
 At BI, the residents genuinely care for one another.
 With the grueling demands of residency, it is calming to have such a powerful support system.

-I was born in China and moved to New Jersey when I was 5 years old.
-I went to the University of Pittsburgh for medical school and decided to couples match to BI and Boston because of the strength of the clinical training and the general sense of camaraderie I felt during my interview day.
-Now that I’ve spent my preliminary year and early residency here, I can say for certain those things are true!
-Outside of work, I enjoy painting, reading and cooperative board/card games, although you’d as soon find me on a hike when the mood strikes.
+I’m from China, grew up in New Jersey and by some extension, Manhattan!
+I went to undergrad at NYU and then to the University of Pittsburgh for medical school.
+My partner and I decided to couples match to BI and Boston because of the strength of the clinical training and the general sense of camaraderie I felt during my interview day.
+Now that I’ve spent several years here, I can say for certain those things are true!

 Mitch Wilson, MD